fusion-git/vue-with-typescript/README.md

-# vue-with-typescipt
+# Vue with typescript

-If you don't have node in your machine [Node Js](https://nodejs.org/en).
-Version used for this project 20.17.0 LTS.
+This project run in a Node enviroment, if you don't have already insalled on your machine [Node Js](https://nodejs.org/en).
+Version used for this project 20.17.0 LTS. <br /> <br />

-Open terminal in root folder and run 'npm install'.
-This command will download all necessary files for this project.

-After the installation is finishd, type 'npm run database'.
-Spin-up a fake rest-full APi endpoint.

-Open a new terminal and type 'npm run serve'.
+For setup open the terminal and run the fallowing commands:

 ## Project setup
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development
 ```
 npm run serve